Neon Underglow Laws

 Tickets, citations, and fines

-To avoid trouble with the law enforcement we have listed a few underglow mistakes you should avoid so read our tips and tricks to avoid paying unnecessary citations or fines.
+To avoid trouble with the law enforcement we have listed a few underglow mistakes you should avoid, so read our tips and tricks to avoid paying unnecessary citations or fines.

 Is neon underglow and underbody glow the same?

 Neon underglow is the most commonly used term.
-It’s a synonym for LED lighting, underbody glow, neon lighting, ground effect lighting, neon tubes, halo lights, ground illuminating lights, street glow, plasma lights, neon system, or any version or combination of these terms.
+It’s a synonym for LED lighting, underbody glow, neon lighting, ground effect lighting, neon tubes, halo lights, ground illuminating lights, street glow, plasma lights, undercarriage lights, neon system, or any version or combination of these terms.

 Can I use underglow while parked?

-In most states you can legally use undercarriage lights while on private property, but some states specifically restrict which colors are permitted for parked vehicles as well, or do not differentiate either case.
+In most states you can legally use underglow while on private property, but some states specifically restrict which colors are permitted for parked vehicles as well, or do not differentiate either case.
 Many laws pertain to vehicle’s lighting equipment regardless of its usage or location.
-Common exceptions only include show cars, but even if exempt you may still not be permitted to drive such vehicles on public roads or highways.
+Common exceptions include show cars, but even if exempt you may still not be permitted to drive such vehicles on public roads or highways.

 This also means that in some states simply installing neon underglow may be considered illegal, regardless if the lights are on or off while driving.
 For more information please see your state laws, and read our Legal or Not article for more info on how we determine whether neon glow is legal or illegal.